MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joinoperator.md

     For several rows with the same values for those fields, you'll get rows for all the combinations.

 > [!TIP]
-> For best performance:
->
-> * If one table is always smaller than the other, use it as the left (piped) side of the join.
+> For best performance, if one table is always smaller than the other, use it as the left (piped) side of the join.

 **Example**